Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Introduction

 \autoref{sec:preliminaries} provides preliminaries from the theory of hom-associative algebras, and of unital, hom-associative Ore extensions as developed in~\cite{BRS18}.

-\autoref{sec:hom-module-theory} deals with hom-modules over non-unital, hom-associative rings, including the introduction of corresponding isomorphism theorems and a notion of being hom-noetherian.
-Whereas hom-modules were first defined in \cite{MS10} for algebras over a field, the theory we develop here is new as far as we can tell.
+\autoref{sec:hom-module-theory} deals with hom-modules over non-unital, hom-associative rings.
+Here, isomorphism theorems and the property of being hom-Noetherian are introduced.
+Whereas the notion of a hom-module was first introduced in \cite{MS10a}, the theory developed here is new as far as we can tell.

 \autoref{sec:hilbert-theorem} contains the proof of a hom-associative version of Hilbert's basis theorem, including as special cases a non-associative and the classical associative version.